lukas-pointner-gabriel/portfolio/README.md

   -	[Dynamic analysis of powershifts with form-fit clutches in automatic transmissions](https://doi.org/10.1504/IJPT.2021.120303)
   -	[Characterization of High-dynamic Form-fit Shifts in Automatic Transmissions](https://doi.org/10.1007/s38311-019-0122-3)

-## Experience in the Field of Machine Learning and Computer Vision
+## Experience in the Field of Machine Learning and Machine Vision
 **Developed a drag loss prediction model of wet brakes and clutches**
   -	Developed model enables predictions within split-seconds and an MRE of maximum 14.2%
   -	Automotive suppliers and OEMs successfully use model for product development